-ILOILO City – Today, is the 76th Liberation of Panay – a public holiday in the islands of Panay, Guimaras and Romblon.
+This year marks the 78th Liberation of Panay – a public holiday in the islands of Panay, Guimaras, and Romblon.
 It is a non-working holiday.

 Proclamation No. 430